c-frame/aframewiki/en/pages/projects.md

 - [Original A-Frame Showcase](https://aframe.io/showcase/)
   From the A-Frame docs, currently out of date
 - [WeArVr](https://www.wearvr.com/browse/newest?device=webvr)
-  A seemingly out of date collection of WebVR content, haven't checked it closely
+  A seemingly out-of-date collection of WebVR content, haven't checked it closely
 - [XRCA.DE](http://XRca.de)
   A small curated collection, but does include the out-of-date A-Painter, so not sure about the rest